ykxvqze/bash_projects/database_merger.md

 * Researchers at a university hospital are working on a large nation-wide dataset-B relating to electronic medical records of patients.
 * Both datasets contain sensitive information and columns such as citizen names, IDs, social security numbers, etc.
 * Database-A maintainer at the governmental unit has tokenized all identifying info before researchers there started working on dataset-A.
-* Database-B maintainer at the university hospital has tokenized all identifying info in dataset-B before researchers there started working on it.
+* Database-B maintainer at the university has tokenized all identifying info in dataset-B before researchers there started working on it.
 * Merging both datasets can provide new insight for both the governmental unit and the university (or for some other research group).

 How can the two datasets be merged without revealing any citizen's identity in any of the entries?
 That is, neither researchers nor database maintainers should receive any new identifying information beyond what they have.